Renew Your North Carolina Electrical License

 - The NC electrical license renewal deadline is the 1-year anniversary of the license issue date.

-Remember that half of your continuing education hours must come from a live class, in-person or virtual.
+Remember that half of your electrical continuing education hours must come from a live class, in-person or virtual.

 Take our North Carolina continuing education courses in a classroom setting or online, where you are free to work at your own pace on your own time, from anywhere you’d like.
 Work from your desktop, laptop, tablet, or even a smartphone.
 You may start and switch online courses as often as you wish.
 We offer multiple classroom courses monthly, throughout the state.
 Our North Carolina electrical continuing education courses work around your schedule.